 I am a deeply-rooted, Brown County native, raised in West De Pere.
 My husband Tim and I are proud parents of our three children; Madeline (28), Marie (24), and Michael (23).
 My father is a retired Journeyman Electrician and my mother was a homemaker.
 My civic and community engagement began early in life as an active 4-H member, competing every year at the Brown County Fair in gardening, sewing, and art.
 Through my community and family, I learned the value of hard work.

-In 2005, I joined Associated Financial Group (AFG) as a VP and Consultant for Health Care Benefits and was honored to be named “Rookie of the Year” as one of the top sales consultants.
+In 2005, I joined Associated Financial Group (AFG) as a Vice President and Consultant for Health Care Benefits.
+I was honored to be named “Rookie of the Year” as one of the top sales consultants.

 In 2014, I earned my master’s degree in business administration from UW-Oshkosh.
 I am a graduate of Leadership Green Bay, community-based, experiential learning leadership program developed by the Green Bay Chamber of Commerce.
-After completion, I became chair of the Leadership Green Bay Alumni Board, and have also served on the Children’s Museum Board, the Chamber of Commerce, and the Girls Scouts of North Eastern Wisconsin.
-Most Recently I graduated from EMERGE WI, a program that trains democratic women across the state to run for office.
+After completion, I became Chair of the Leadership Green Bay Alumni Board, and have also served on the Children’s Museum Board, the Chamber of Commerce, and the Girls Scouts of North Eastern Wisconsin.
+Most recently, I graduated from Emerge Wisconsin, a program that trains Democratic women across the state to run for elected office.

-My life experiences have lead me to my purposeful decision to run for State Assembly - District 4 Representative.
-I have a passion for helping our community solve problems through professional and volunteer-based work and strive to create a lasting benefit to District 4 and be a voice for all in Madison.
+My life experiences have led me to my purposeful decision to run for State Representative in District 4.
+I have a passion for helping our community solve problems through professional and volunteer-based work, and strive to create a lasting benefit to District 4 and be a voice for all in Madison.
 I ask for your vote on or before November 3, 2020.

 Press and News Articles: